 If you're really nervous and unconfident about paper-selling, make a start by coming to an AWL street sale and giving out leaflets.
 Train yourself to give out the leaflets actively, rather than just standing there holding them so that it requires an effort from any passer-by to get a leaflet from you.
 When you're confident with that, move on to paper-selling.

 Street and college sales: approach people as they pass (make eye contact, be polite), offer them the paper - hold out a copy towards them - and ask them if they want to buy it.
 Try to get as many people as possible to respond - yes or no - rather than ignore you.
 Make it easy for passers-by to buy a paper.

-Have a petition sheet (with a "real" petition) or an AWL contact sheet with you.
+Have a petition sheet (with a "real" petition) or a GDPR'd AWL contact sheet with you.
 When people buy the paper, ask them if they'll give us an e-address or mobile number so we can inform them of future AWL activities.
 Many people will.

 Have some stock words ready in your head to talk to buyers as they fumble for their change.
 Don't assume people aren't interested if they don't want to stay around and talk - they may just be shy, or in a hurry - but make it easy for them to talk if they want to.

 Avoid standing around looking glum, or talking to the other AWL people with you on the sale.
 (Avoid talking to them during the sale, that is: by all means go to a café or pub for a chat after the sale).